deadlight1/registration_test_task/README.md

 maven: clean, install

 # Project structure and the decisions made
-1. I wrote unit test only for service layer, for controller and repository layers I did not.
+1.I wrote unit test only for service layer, for controller and repository layers I did not.

-2. I understand that it is bad practice to contain js and html in one file, but I am sure that this is not critical for the test task.
+2.I understand that it is bad practice to contain js and html in one file, but I am sure that this is not critical for the test task.

 3.By the way I wrote integration test, just for myself.